broeser/feeld/README.md

 }
 ```

-These Fields are supplied with feeld:
+These Fields are supplied with Feeld:

  - Checkbox     – data entry by checked-or-not-checked-principle/yes-or-no-principle
  - CloakedEntry – cloaked data entry, the UI shall not display the same data as is entered (e.g. password fields)